FastComments/fastcomments-blog/src/content/(8-12-2020) FastComments Goes React.md

 It's on NPM, which you can find <a href="https://www.npmjs.com/package/fastcomments-react" target="_blank">here</a>.

+#### How it works

-The way this new component works is that the React component is a wrapper around the existing FastComments widget - so if we add features to our existing components or fix bugs you'll still benefit right away.
+The way this new component works is that the React component is a wrapper around the existing FastComments widget.

+This means if we add features to our existing components or fix bugs you'll still benefit right away!

 #### Why The New Component?